Maranta leuconeura (muh-RAN-tuh loo-koh-NUR-uh) var. erythroneura (e-REETH-roh-NYUR-uh) ‘Lemon Lime’ is a very popular variety of Prayer plants.

-Maranta Lemon Lime likes to live in a space that provides consistently warm temperatures (60° degrees Fahrenheit to 70° degrees Fahrenheit) and ample bright indirect light.
+Maranta Lemon Lime likes to live in a space that provides consistently warm temperatures or in low light (60° degrees Fahrenheit to 70° degrees Fahrenheit) and ample bright indirect light.

-Protect the plant against harsh, direct sunlight because this can cause leaf scorch and may even kill your plant.
+The delicate and sophisticated leaves of maranta lemon-lime are sensitive to the direct sun.
+Protect the maranta lemon lime prayer plant against harsh, direct sunlight because this can cause leaf scorch and may even kill your plant.

 These plants are winter hardy in USDA hardiness zones 11 and higher.
 Temperatures lower than 60° degrees Fahrenheit can damage your plants’ leaves.

-Never allow your plant to sit in water as this will lead to root rot.
+Never allow your lemon lime maranta prayer plant to sit in water, as this will lead to root rot.
 Always use a pot with drainage holes.